opnfv/nfvbench/docs/testing/user/userguide/sriov.rst

 Testing SR-IOV
 ==============

-NFVbench supports SR-IOV with the PVP and PVVP packet flows.
+NFVbench supports SR-IOV with the PVP packet flow (PVVP is not supported).
 SR-IOV support is not applicable for external chains since the networks have to be setup externally (and can themselves be pre-set to use SR-IOV or not).

 Pre-requisites
 --------------